-Andrés Mourenza (A Coruña, 1984) is a Spanish journalist who has lived in Istanbul, Turkey, since 2005.
+Andrés Mourenza (born in A Coruña in 1984) is a Spanish journalist who has lived in Istanbul, Turkey, since 2005.

 He currently works as a correspondent for the Spanish daily EL PAÍS and other Spanish media.

-During his career, Mourenza has reported from Greece, Cyprus, Syria, Iraq and the Caucasus, covering a wide range of topics, from armed conflicts and political crises to economic policies and their consequences.
+Throughout his career, Mourenza has reported from Greece, Cyprus, Syria, Iraq and the Caucasus.
+He has covered a wide range of topics, including armed conflicts, political crises, and economic policies and their consequences.